EmilyForeacre/DBMS_Final_Project/README.md

 # DBMS_Final_Project

 ## What is this project?
 This project aims to emulate what a doctors office portal.
+A doctor would theoretically use a portal similar to this to edit appointments, manage patients, and manage medicines.

 ## Running this project
 There are a couple of mandatory steps to get this project running.